 Low voltage motors, often referred to as LV motors, are electric motors that run on low voltage electrical power.
 These motors are essential in situations where high-voltage systems are not necessary or would be too costly and complex to maintain.
 They are typically designed for applications requiring less power, such as residential, commercial, and light industrial applications.

-Low voltage motors are commonly used in applications where the motor's operational range needs to stay below 1,000 volts, which is the general threshold separating low and high voltage motor classifications.
+lv motors are commonly used in applications where the motor's operational range needs to stay below 1,000 volts, which is the general threshold separating low and high voltage motor classifications.
 These motors come in various types, such as asynchronous (induction) motors, synchronous motors, and permanent magnet motors, each with specific use cases and benefits.

-Low voltage motors have several distinctive features that set them apart from other motor types.
+lv motors have several distinctive features that set them apart from other motor types.
 Some of these include:

 Energy Efficiency: These motors are designed to be energy-efficient, reducing operational costs in industrial and commercial settings.